fcchou/HelixMC/doc/source/tutorial.rst

     >>> pose.plot_centerline() #plot the centerline
     >>> pose.plot_helix() #plot the entire helix

-You should see something like the following images
+You should see something similar to the following

 .. image:: images/helixplot.png
    :width: 800 px